Solitary (TV series): Episode 6: Hello, My Name is Chubby

-For the Test, players would race to put on 48 tee shirts, with shirt sizes starting from the player's size and larger, though the shirts are presented haphazardly on their pod floors.
-After the Test, the players participate in a rock, paper, scissors contest, the winner receiving a four-course meal of their choice.
+Before the Test, the players participate in a rock, paper, scissors contest, the winner receiving a four-course meal of their choice.
+For the Test, players would race to put on 48 T-shirts, with shirt sizes starting from the player's size and larger, though the shirts are presented haphazardly on their pod floors.
 The Treatment begins with each player memorizing the "Valphabet", where each letter is associated with a word related to "Solitary".
-During the Treatment, each player would write the associated word for the letter given by Val backwards on a pane of plexiglass as to appear correctly to Val.
+During the Treatment, each player would write the associated word for the letter given by Val backwards on a pane of plexiglass so it would appear to Val as correct as it could be.
 Each player is allowed to miss once, but after missing a second time or after completing the entire alphabet, the player would be required to keep their face touching a specific part of the plexiglass while bending over from a standing position.
 If the player's face or their tongue loses contact with the glass at any time, they would have been forced to quit.
 After some time, the players would then be forced to do this without using their hands for support, and then would be required to keep their tongue against the glass, followed by having to stand on one foot (In addition, setting their selected foot down also counts as a quit).